nefarius/VDX/README.md

 ## How to use
 - Get [x360ce](https://github.com/x360ce/x360ce) (don't mix x86 and x64!)
+  - If x360ce is new to you [check out its requirements first](https://github.com/x360ce/x360ce#system-requirements).
 - Configure your gamepad(s) with x360ce
 - Place x360ce and the following files in one common directory (**NOT** the game directory!):
   - `XInput1_3.dll` (the one crated by x360ce!)